carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 - Setting the Git repository _Origin_ in your R Studio project enables _pushing_ and _pulling_ from your local copy of the repository to the repository on GitHub.
 ---

-> ## Synchronizing Your Project With Your Repository
+## Synchronizing Your Local changes Your Repository on Github

-In Episode [Getting your project set up with Version Control in RStudio](../03-setup-versioning), we learned about using version control as you write your publication.
-In this part of the workshop, we'll set up Rstudio to authenticate with GitHub, which is necessary to _push_ your changes to GitHub.
+In Episode 3: [ Getting your project set up with Version Control in RStudio](../01-Project-Setup-Organization/03-setup-versioning), we learned about using version control as you write your publication.
+In this part of the workshop, we will set up Rstudio to authenticate with GitHub, which is necessary to _push_ your changes to GitHub.

 Terminology:  Git _Push_ and _Pull_

 Definition: The process of synchronizing your local git repository with your git repository on GitHub (or other Git server).

-GitHub used to allow simple Username & Password authentication, but now GitHub requires a more secure method of authentication.
-For this workshop, we'll be using the Personal Access Token method.
-The Personal Access Token (PAT) must be created for your account on GitHub.
-You'll use the PAT to authenticate instead of your GitHub account password.
+GitHub requires a more secure method of authentication than a simple Username and Password.
+For this workshop, we'll be using a Personal Access Token (PAT) method which you will setup for your account on GitHub.
+We will configure RStudio to use your PAT to authenticate with GitHub so you can download and upload your RStudio code edits to GitHub.

-1. Login to your GitHub account with your web browser. [https://GitHub.com](https://GitHub.com)
-1. On GitHub.com go to your account setting -> Developer Settings -> Personal access tokens or this link: [https://GitHub.com/settings/tokens](https://GitHub.com/settings/tokens)
-1. Any tokens you have created in the past will be listed there, and you can click "Generate new token" button.
-Set an expiration date for your new token and a scope.
-For this workshop, the scope of "Repo" should be sufficient.
-Then, Generate your new Token with the button at the bottom of the page.
+### Setting up your GitHub Personal Access Token (PAT)

+In your RStudio console enter following command:

+`usethis::create_github_token()`

+This will open your web browser and, after logging in if necessary, you'll be on Github settings page to create a PAT.
+Most of the options have already been set for us, we only need to update:

+- the Note field by describing what is the token for.
+We recommend a combination describing the computer the PAT will be used on and what it is going to be used for.

+For example:

+> RStudio on MacBookAir for Reproducibility Workshop

+- Set expiration to 90 days.
+Note that GitHub will send you an email when it’s time to renew your token that is about to expire.
+It is easier to not let the token expire, otherwise you will have to regenerate a new one and do all the setup again.

 ![PAT options on GitHub](../../fig/10-GitHub-new-PAT-options.png)

+You can leave all the other options as selected.
+Click on the green Generate token button at the bottom of the page.

 * On the next screen GitHub shows you the new token.  **Be sure to copy it** as you only get one chance to see the token text.
+ This is the only time you will be able to see it, so do not close this page before you are done with the setup!
+Copy your PAT to your clipboard.
+Return to RStudio and run the following command in the R console:

+`gitcreds::gitcreds_set()`

+This will prompt you to paste the PAT you just copied from GitHub.
+Paste your PAT and hit Enter.
+You you should see a few lines letting you know that the token has been setup.

+To check your work you can run the following command in your R console:

+`usethis::git_sitrep()`

+if the output shows the line `Personal access token for 'https://github.com': '<discovered>'`

+then you know you've succeeded in connecting RStuido with Github.

+Note that if you use several computers/servers, you will have to do those steps again on each machine.

 > ## Note:
 >